Obarquinho/cse110/index.md

 ```
 I just thought it looked really repetitive and that you should notice that.

-- [ ] Mark if you have finished reading this.
+- [x] you have finished reading this.